-The Federal Housing Administration (FHA) issued their 2021 loan limits and the good news for homeowners in California is that they’ve increased their California FHA loan limits for most areas.
+The Federal Housing Administration (FHA) issued their 2021 fha loan limits in California and the good news for homeowners is that they’ve increased their California FHA loan limits for most areas.
 The FHA increase in loan limit size is a big win for homeowners in California as it will open the door to additional opportunities for many current and potential homeowners.

 As it’s been reported in the news; we’ve seen significant jumps in California housing prices over the last 12 months and because of this FHA is able to raise their floor and ceiling loan limits.

 Here Are The 2021 California FHA Loan Limits

 - $356,362 – most counties